fbpx

 How to get to Durdle Door from London by train

 Southwest Trains offers regular services from London Waterloo to Wool, which is the nearest train station to Durdle Door.
 On the London Waterloo to Weymouth line, you’ll be on the train for nearly its entire journey and this will take between 2 and 1/4 hours and 2 and 1/2 hours depending on if you hop on the fast train or not.
+Discounted train tickets can sometimes be found on TheTrainline.com.
 From Wool station, you can grab a taxi directly to Durdle Door which will take just under 10 minutes and cost around £15.
-Try Economy Taxis based in Lulworth Cove: 07949522533.
+Alternatively, there may be buses available to make the journey from Wool to Durdle Door, depending on the time of year.

 How to get to Durdle Door from London by bus